Welcome to the FBI National Citizens Academy Alumni Association

 The FBI National Citizens Academy Alumni Association (FBINCAAA) is a 501(c)(3) nonprofit, volunteer organization that works in partnership with the Federal Bureau of Investigation on community outreach programs to promote public safety and security through community engagement, education, and service initiatives.

-The FBI National Citizens Academy Alumni Association supports community outreach efforts of the FBI by leading, representing, and serving local FBICAAA Chapters.
+The FBI National Citizens Academy Alumni Association supports community outreach priorities of the FBI by governing, leading, and serving local FBINCAAA Chapters.
 Our role is three-fold:

 Building Safer Communities through Citizen Leadership

-As volunteer ambassadors for the FBI, the FBICAAA educates communities about federal law enforcement issues, priorities, and goals; and serves to foster a greater understanding of the role of federal law enforcement in alignment with the mission and resources of the FBI.
+As volunteer ambassadors for the FBI, FBINCAAA Chapters educate communities about federal law enforcement issues, priorities, and goals; and serves to foster a greater understanding of the role of federal law enforcement in alignment with the mission and resources of the FBI.
 Our Chapters and members do this by:

 About the FBI Citizens Academy Program